 Each of the spacious rooms is decorated with locally-woven Navajo rugs and fabrics, traditional art and dye charts, and is equipped with a refrigerator, coffee maker, air conditioning and a microwave.
 There is a simple in-house restaurant serving traditional Navajo dishes while guests enjoy the panoramic views.
 Please note, as this hotel is situated on Navajo land, no alcohol is served at the property, although you are welcome to take your own.

-While The View's location is isolated, the wild and rugged surroundings and incredible views more than makes up for it.
+While The View Hotel's location is isolated, the wild and rugged surroundings and incredible views more than makes up for it.

 Speak to someone